 In general under Iowa state law (Iowa Code Chapter 68B), public employees (which includes University of Iowa employees) and members of their immediate family may not accept gifts of more than $3 in value from restricted donors (see policy for definitions of "gift" and "restricted donors").
 "Restricted donors" includes supervisees and has been interpreted broadly to include students in one's classes and graduate student advisees.
 To review the complete policy on Prohibition of Giving and Receiving Gifts, see http://www.uiowa.edu/~our/opmanual/ii/35.htm

-Purchases from employees must be pre-approved by the Board of Regents.
-Employee shall mean a paid employee of the State of Iowa, the employee's spouse or minor children, and any firm of which any of those persons is a partner or sole proprietor, as well as any corporation of which any of those persons holds five percent or more stock either directly or indirectly."
+Purchases from employees must be pre-approved by the Director of Purchasing.
+Employee shall mean a paid employee of the State of Iowa, and any firm of which any of those persons is a partner or sole proprietor, as well as any corporation of which any of those persons holds five percent or more stock either directly or indirectly.

 To review the complete policy on Purchasing Conflict of Interest, see http://www.uiowa.edu/~our/opmanual/v/11.htm#1114